 We have a compensation recovery ("clawback") policy.
 Our clawback policy would impose retroactive adjustments to any cash bonus or equity-based incentive compensation paid to our senior officers and other employees where the payments were predicated upon the achievement of financial results that were subsequently the subject of a financial restatement.
-The policy will apply regardless of whether the SEC adopts final rules implementing the requirements of Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and will be amended to meet any such requirements if implemented.
 The policy covers all employees, including senior officers, and applies to equity awards and other incentive compensation awarded to such employees.
 The Compensation Committee has discretion to recover and recoup incentive compensation in several instances including a material restatement of the Company's financials, materially inaccurate financial statements or performance metrics, and misconduct resulting in significant financial harm.
+The policy will be amended to meet the requirements of Section 10D of the Securities Exchange Act and Section 5608 of the Nasdaq Listing Rules that were adopted to implement the requirements of Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.